Denise25-lab/wireframing/README.md

 Functionality highlights interactive elements and how they will work within the design, focusing on user actions and interface behavior.

 Example: A login wireframe might include input fields for email and password, along with a Submit button, showing where users interact and how the system responds.
+“Types of Wireframes”
+Low-Fidelity Wireframes

+Description:
+Low-fidelity wireframes are simple, rough sketches that outline the basic structure and layout of a design.
+They usually use simple shapes, lines, and placeholders (like boxes and circles) to represent elements such as text, images, or buttons.
+These wireframes focus on function and structure, not on visual details.

+Purpose and Use:

+Used in the early stages of the design process.

+Help brainstorm ideas, explore different layouts, and communicate initial concepts.

+Encourage quick feedback and iteration since they are easy and inexpensive to modify.

+Example:
+A hand-drawn sketch showing a web page with a header, navigation bar, main content area, and footer — without colors, images, or specific fonts.

+High-Fidelity Wireframes

+Description:
+High-fidelity wireframes are more detailed and refined digital versions that closely resemble the final product.
+They include accurate spacing, typography, images, colors, and interactive elements, providing a realistic preview of the user interface.

+Purpose and Use:

+Used in the later stages of the design process.

+Help test usability, refine user interactions, and prepare for the visual design phase.

+Useful for stakeholder presentations and developer handoffs, as they show how the final product will look and function.

+Example:
+A digital wireframe created in tools like Figma or Sketch, showing real text content, color schemes, and clickable buttons to simulate navigation.
+The type of wireframe dispalyed in https://savanna.alxafrica.com/rltoken/HnTbrzrJX1IfPIxugo8Uvw is a High-fidelity wireframes.